Therr Maitz: LAB with Anton Belyaev

 At the end of 2019, the musicians took part in Anton Belyaev's LAB show.
 This is a project about contemporary music, the participants of which are musicians of Ther Maitz and a guest artist.
-The guest artist performs only 3 songs as part of the release.
-One of them is a song by the performer himself.
-The remaining two are compositions by other artists, which Anton together with the guest chooses from all the songs of the world.
-The song is performed in a new version together with the members of Ther Maitz, the string orchestra and the HOR chorus, conducted by Maria Solovieva.
-In between compositions, Belyaev interviews a guest, revealing him from a musical point of view.

 All three seasons of the project were exclusively released on streaming services and TV.
 The first season was released on Yandex.Air, the second on KinoPoisk, and the third season was part of the TNT network and later added to the Premier online cinema catalog.
 The musical numbers of the LAB show are published on Ther Maitz official YouTube channel.